ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

   - Reference: `The Coefficient of Determination: Understanding r squared and R squared <https://pubs.nctm.org/view/journals/mt/93/3/article-p230.xml>`__
   - Monitoring Cadence (Time Interval, Frequency, etc.):
   - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+- **Time-to-Event**

+  - Intended Use: Assessment of the time between prediction and event/outcome.
+For example, the average number of hours between an alert and administration of antibiotics.
+  - Rationale: Measures the usefulness of the prediction; alerts are less useful after infectious workup has begun or if they are too early in the diagnostic process.
+  - Reference: `Reyna, M. A., Josef, C. S., Jeter, R., Shashikumar, S. P., Westover, M. B., Nemati, S., ... & Sharma, A. (2020).
+Early prediction of sepsis from clinical data: the PhysioNet/Computing in Cardiology Challenge 2019.
+Critical care medicine, 48(2), 210-217.`
+  - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+- **Inclusion / Exclusion Analysis**

+  - Intended Use: Assessment of model performance after applying conditions of use.
+For example, measuring performance characteristics following exclusion of patients on antibiotics, patients with invasive surgery in the last 24 hours, bone marrow transplant patients, etc.
+  - Rationale: Vanilla classification metrics may overestimate model performance within it's conditions of use.
+  - Reference: `Wong, A., Otles, E., Donnelly, J. P., Krumm, A., McCullough, J., DeTroyer-Cooley, O., ... & Singh, K. (2021).
+External validation of a widely implemented proprietary sepsis prediction model in hospitalized patients.
+JAMA internal medicine, 181(8), 1065-107`
+  - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):